Guy Montgomery's Guy Mont-Spelling Bee (Australian TV series): Format

 Each episode begins with the four contestants being introduced (with the returning champion playing on the rightmost podium) before participating in The Spelling Round and ends with The Buzz Round.
 In between those rounds, three other rounds and a mini-game are played with Aaron Chen acting as an assistant in these rounds.

 The Spelling Round

 Guests pick a word from the Coward's Cup (easy to spell words worth one point), the Person's Purse (worth two points), or the Bucket of Bravery (words deemed challenging to spell and worth three points).
 The guest receives the points if their spelling is correct.
+In season 3, a mandatory fourth option was introduced for defending champions who had won at least two previous episodes.
+The Flagon of Futility (almost impossible words that are worth five or negative five points for a correct or incorrect answer).